 The EEU is a laboratory school that serves the region as a model of educational practices, particularly in the development of effective intervention for young students with disabilities service in inclusion settings.
 The services provided are consistent with students' Individualized Education Programs (IEPs).
-SPS Special Education staff maintains a close collaborative relationship with EEU staff, with frequent contact through a Program Specialist and School Psychologist.
+SPS Special Education staff maintains a close collaborative relationship with EEU staff, with frequent contact through a program specialist and school psychologist.
 The SPS/EEU partnership is nationally known as an exemplary collaborative model to improve the education of students, and has been in effect for many years.

-This contract reflects an increase of \$123,938 for the 2018-19 school year, based on the 3% cost of living allowance.
-The preschool seats will be maintained at 48 preschool and 24 extended day seats.
+This contract reflects an increase of \$154,282 for the 2019-20 school year, based on the increase in staff salary and benefits in addition to a 3% cost of living allowance.
+The preschool seats will be 42 preschool with 21 extended day seats.